 - Providing advocacy and resource information

-The Family Support Workers are trained to provide bereavement counselling and also run a number of bereavement groups.
-Our groups aim to assist people in understanding their grief and supporting them while they adjust to their loss, as well as provide meaningful connections with others who have had a similar experience.
+The Bereavement Family Support Workers are trained to provide bereavement counselling and also run a number of bereavement groups.
+Our groups aim to assist people in understanding their grief, supporting them while they adjust to their loss, as well as providing meaningful connections with others who have had a similar experience.

-Massage is also offered for the support of carers and the bereaved.
+Massage is also offered for the support of carers and bereaved clients.

 - Providing an alternative way of communicating by writing songs and active music making

 - Creating a legacy for family and friends

 - Reducing feelings of loneliness

 - Facilitating relaxation and enjoyment through listening to music